9 Reasons Cannabis is Better Than Alcohol For Your Night Out

 Alcohol is Highly Addictive

-From this cohort, 9% of those who had tried cannabis developed some form of dependence on the drug.
-This is quite low considering that addiction rate to nicotine is at 32%.
-While for alcohol, the figure stood at 15% which is significantly higher than that of cannabis.
+From this cohort, nine percent of those who experimented with cannabis developed some form of dependence on the drug.
+This is quite low considering that addiction rate to nicotine is at thirty two percent.
+While for alcohol, the figure stood at fifteen percent which is significantly higher than that of cannabis.

 Alcohol Impairs Motor and Cognitive Functioning

-Both alcohol and cannabis impair judgment, which may lead to reckless driving, it is worse when the two are combined.
-However, this study found that having a blood alcohol level of just 0.05% will increase your risk for a car crash by a staggering 575%.
+Both alcohol and cannabis impair judgment, which may lead to reckless driving, it is worse when consuming the two together.
+However, this study published by the NHTSA (2015) found that having a blood alcohol level of just 0.05% will increase your risk for a car crash by a staggering 575 percent.

 The same can not be said for THC.